Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Method

-Our decoder is based on the Tacotron2~\cite{shen2018natural} decoder which uses location-aware attention (\textit{Att})~\cite{chorowski2015attention, lipspund2qu} to connect the encoders and the decoder (see Eq.~\ref{eq2}).
-The location-aware attention considers previous attention weights and avoids repetitions and omissions in decoding.
 The decoder (\textit{Dec}) generates one frame per time step in an auto-regressive fashion.
-Two FC layers embed the ground-truth mel-spectrograms $x$ into latent representations that are used by an LSTM module for teacher-forcing training.
+Two FC layers map the ground-truth mel-spectrograms $x$ into latent representations that are used by an LSTM module for teacher-forcing training.
 Finally, a FC layer maps the intermediate features to the dimension of input mel-spectrograms.
-Detailed configurations can be found in the project\footnote{https://github.com/NVIDIA/tacotron2}.

-The generated mel-spectrograms $\widetilde{m}$ are then reconstructed to waveforms $\widetilde{x}$ by WaveGlow~\cite{prenger2019waveglow} trained on the LJ Speech~\cite{ljspeech17} dataset with a 16k sampling rate, as shown in Eq.~\ref{eq3}.
+The generated mel-spectrograms $\widetilde{m}$ are then transformed to waveforms $\widetilde{x}$ by HiFiGAN~\cite{kong2020hifi}.